 Any candidate, whether you are an intended parent, egg or sperm donor, or a gestational surrogate, will need a legal agreement (a.k.a contract) memorializing the intentions of each party.
 Generally, a contract is an agreement between private parties creating mutual obligations enforceable by law.
 The basic elements required for the agreement to be a legally enforceable contract are: mutual assent, expressed by a valid offer and acceptance; adequate consideration; capacity; and legality.
 In terms of the reproductive arena, Attorney Leslie Schreiber explains that these agreements will clarify parental rights and responsibilities and reflect the role of each party.

 Gestational Carrier Agreements – Who is a gestational carrier and why does she need a legal agreement with the intended parents.
 From a medical perspective, a gestational carrier will implant embryos into her uterus which were fertilized outside her body with eggs and sperm of the intended parents or donor(s) selected by the intended parents.
 She will have no genetic connection to the children born of this arrangement.
 Gestational carriers perform a generous and unselfish service by carrying a child for intended parents who cannot carry a pregnancy.
 Entering into this collaborative experience can be rewarding for all the parties involved.
 But the legal groundwork has to be made to pave the way for a smooth process.
 The legal agreement will cover many aspects of the arrangement, including, finances, reimbursements, insurance, health guidelines during pregnancy, a carriers’ needs including childcare, lost wages, future contact, confidentiality and privacy concerns, and more.
-Because every situation differs depending on the parties, the contract needs to memorialize each persons’ interests.
+Because every situation differs depending on the parties, the agreement needs to memorialize each persons’ interests.
 Once a contract is executed, the attorneys issue legal clearance to the fertility clinic so the they can proceed with the medical aspects of the arrangement.

 Declaration of Parentage Court Orders – As part of the process, intended parents who use gestational carriers must obtain a court order determining legal parentage.
 The purpose of this order directs hospitals and/or state vital records departments to place the intended parents’ names on the birth certificate.
 Some states will allow pre-birth orders; some states will only allow post-birth orders to be obtained.
 Once the order is secured all parties should be protected in the surrogacy arrangement.